-Project Status: (as report of the Control of the Original at FFGA: Current Estimate: Total Project Based on Expenditures 91 .50% Percent Complete Based on Earned Value 90 .24% Major Issues Status Comments/Planned l Action Schedule Contingency All schedule contingency has been consumed.
-SFMTA's substantial completion date is now changed to July 23, 2020 Cost Contingency Total cost contingency has been exhausted and stands at negative \$7.9 million as of this reporting cycle. the current level of p els are inadequate for project completion.
-The r claims and potential be a concern.
+Project Status: (as re September 2019 Mont • Original at FFGA: Current Estimate: Total Project Based on Expenditures 90 0.05% Percent Complete Based on Earned Value 88.02% Major Issues Status Comments/Plannee d Action Schedule Contingency All schedule contingency has been consumed.
+SFMTA's substantial completion date is now changed to June 29, 2020.
+Cost Contingency Total cost contingency has been exhausted and stands at negative \$7.9 million as of this reporting cycle.
+The contingency levels are inadequate for the current level of project completion.
+Th increasing contractor claims and potentia changes continue to be a concern.
 Technical Capacity and Capability Program Director and Start-up and Testing Manager positions-filled.
-In June 2019, a permanent Director for the CSP was appointed.
-Date of Next Quarter ly Meeting: TBD
+In June 2019, a pern CSP was appointed. nanent Director for the Date of Next Quarte rly Meeting: TBD

-Earned Value (EV): \$1,424,333,334, an increase of \$35.1 million from September 2019.
+Earned Value (EV): \$1,389,207,694, an increase of \$7.6 million from August 2019.

-Planned Value (PV): \$1,563,763,004, a planned increase of approximately \$9.7 million from September 2019.
+Planned Value (PV): \$1,554,051,445, a planned increase of approximately \$0.2 million from August 2019.

-Actual Cost (AC): \$1,444,330,796, a increase of \$16 million from September 2019.
+Actual Cost (AC): \$1,428,296,047, an increase of \$42.9 million from August 2019.